marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 At this point, it was clear that the upper layer of pxelinux was trying to load ldlinux.c32 via a file-like API that was abstracting the fact that the file was sitting on a remove TFTP server.
-In fact, many structures are involved for file operations, and here I have tried to sum up what happens when from the moment *open* is invoked.
+In fact, many data structures and functions are involved in file operations, nothing very much different then what you would find on a Linux OS and libc.
+It is actually interesting to dive a bit deeper.

 *opendev* is called with a pointer to the *__file_dev* structure which defines the input operation hooks available (read/open/close)